ctphoenix/Python-Course-Material/chapter5.md

 In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 -  Unlike the `scikit-learn` function, our homemade KNN classifier does not take any shortcuts in calculating which neighbors are closest to each wine, so it is probably too slow to perform on a single computer.
-Use the `random` library to select the seed 123, and sample 100 wines from the dataset.
+Use the `random` library to select the seed 123, and sample 100 row indexes from the dataset.
 Store this selection as `selection`.
 Is our accuracy comparable to the library's function?

 *** =hint
 - `random.sample` ought to do the trick here.